Jesse Hughes (musician): Eagles of Death Metal

 Hughes and Homme formed Eagles of Death Metal in 1998.
 Hughes credits Homme with saving his life, claiming that during the recording of the second Eagles of Death Metal album Death By Sexy, he fell into serious drug addiction and that Homme not only drove him to rehabilitation, but paid for it as well.

 On November 13, 2015, Le Bataclan theatre in Paris was attacked by terrorists while Eagles of Death Metal were performing.
 The band escaped via the backstage area, but their merchandise manager Nick Alexander was killed.
 The attacks killed 90 fans at the theatre.
 Other related attacks occurred in Paris at restaurant terraces that night, for a total of 130 deaths in all, including the Bataclan murders and 1 person killed at the Stade de France in a preliminary attack.
+Two victims have also commited suicide after these attacks, which raises the official total amount of victims, to 132.

 Other projects

 Hughes is one of the characters in the book Sex Tips from Rock Stars by Paul Miles published by Omnibus Press in July 2010.

 In September 2011, Hughes released Honkey Kong, his first solo album under the nickname Boots Electric.
 It was released on Dangerbird Records.

 In 2015, Hughes appeared in the Björn Tagemose-directed silent film Gutterdämmerung alongside Iggy Pop, Grace Jones, Lemmy, and Henry Rollins.

 In 2017, Hughes starred in the Colin Hanks directed documentary Eagles of Death Metal: Nos Amis (Our Friends) about the November 13, 2015, terrorist attack in Paris that claimed 89 lives at the Eagles of Death Metal's Bataclan Theatre concert.
 The documentary also features Josh Homme and Bono.

 In 2020, MUSE TV and Culturally Obsessed announced Hughes as their Senior Reporter.

 In 2021, Memphis musician Muck Sticky and Hughes collaborated and released a song and music video, Stir Crazy.

 In 2021, Eagles of Death Metal announced their 24th anniversary tour.

+Jesse Hughes collaborated with The Frst on the track “Murderabilia,” released on 2 August 2023.